wtistang/LibertyGettingStarted-Lab/README_ori.md

             * as runtime for the Java application that will be developed
             * to create a server package

-* As Liberty configuration operator:
+* As Liberty configuration developer:
     * Tasks:
-        * Extract Liberty package from command line and implement Liberty dynamic updates
         * Develop portable Liberty configuration snippets using includes, variables and much more.
     * Tools:
         * Visual Studio Code with Liberty Tools plugin as editor with configuration assistance